siyul-park/uniflow/docs/architecture.md

    +-------------------------------------------------+
 ```

 The engine does not enforce the use of specific nodes.
-All nodes connect to the engine via extensions and can be added or removed as needed for your service.
+All nodes are connected to the engine through extensions and can be freely added or removed to suit the service.

-To effectively execute node specifications, the process is divided into two main phases: compilation and runtime.
-This helps reduce complexity and optimize performance.
+To effectively execute node specifications, two main processes are involved: compilation and runtime.
+These processes help reduce complexity and optimize performance.

-## Modifying Workflows
+## Workflow Modification

-The engine does not expose an API to modify node specifications directly.
-Instead, it focuses on loading, compiling, and activating nodes for execution.
+The engine does not expose an API for users to modify node specifications directly.
+Instead, it focuses on loading, compiling, and activating nodes to make them executable.

-To modify node specifications, use the Command-Line Interface (CLI) to update the specifications in the database.
-Alternatively, you can define a workflow that provides an HTTP API for modifying node specifications.
+To modify node specifications, users can update the database using a Command-Line Interface (CLI) or define workflows that provide HTTP APIs for modifying node specifications.
 These workflows are typically defined in the `system` namespace.

 ```yaml
 - kind: listener